olsonpm/starbound_health-monitor/docs/how-to-install.md

    ```

 <br>
 <strong>If you have any issues please let me know.
-I want this to be easy :)</strong>
+I want this to be simple :)</strong>